 As described in section 4.1, IOUs calculate distributions of consequence for ignitions at a specific location.
 They then historically have collapsed those distributions into a single value that is used in decision making.
 Reporting a single value from a distribution of simulations is an incomplete representation of the results.
-Illustrating this point, Figure 7Error!
-Reference source not found. provides an example of how distributions with large variation could result
+Illustrating this point, Figure 7 provides an example of how distributions with large variation could result in equal mean values.
+Effective